cyberphone/qr-replacement/README.md

 ### Unresolved: Dynamic NFC Data R/W
 The most sophisticated attack I have come up with so far requires the attacker to:
 1. Create a session with the target site
-2. Intercept and rewrite NFC data on the fly by replacing the user's URL with the attacker's URL
+2. Intercept and rewrite NFC RF data (see step \#7 in the [architectural overview](#architectural-overview)), on the fly by replacing the user's URL with the attacker's URL

 There doesn't seem to be any real mitigation to this attack.
-OTOH, it seems quite complex to succeed with.
+OTOH, it seems quite complex to succeed with, requiring special radio equipment presumably mounted on the PC itself.
 If we are talking public computers, hacking the browser would be a much more workable solution since it defeats pretty much all security solutions!

 ## Security Considerations